toggle-corp/web-app-serve/README.md

 To package a React app using `web-app-serve`, we'll define a Dockerfile that includes:

-1. A build step for our app with placeholder values.
+1. A build step for your app with placeholder values.
 2. A final image using `web-app-serve` that updates those placeholders at runtime.

 ```dockerfile